 We are Roy and Maria and we live on a (husky) farm in Eiby, approximately 13 km from the senter of Alta.
 We currently share our farm with: 35 Alaska huskies, Idèfix - the terrier - and our chickens.

 We are including people (and animals) and we seek help with our tasks here on the farm.
-We are looking for someone who can "pull their own weight" and help out with the animals, equipment and in the household.
+We are looking for someone who can "pull their own weight", i.e. help out with the animals, fixing equipment and contributing to the household.
 In other words; cooking and cleaning is part of being part of the team during ALL seasons.

-During winter, work will consist of taking care of and cleaning the chicken-pen, defrostning and cutting meat for feeding dogs, re-fill kibbles and water, grooming, make sure the dogs have straw in their houses, keeping equipment in order; like sleds, harnesses, dogbooties, ganglines etc. PLEASE NOTE - We only take in volunteers With sled dog-experience or carpentry-skills during winter season.
+During winter, work will consist of taking care of and cleaning the chicken-pen, defrostning and cutting meat for feeding dogs, re-fill kibbles and water, grooming, make sure the dogs have straw in their houses, keeping equipment in order (i.e sleds, harnesses, dogbooties, ganglines etc.), helping out With planning and making dinner.
+PLEASE NOTE - We only take in volunteers With sled dog-experience or carpentry-skills during winter season.

-During spring/summer/autumn, apart from taking care of the animals, the work will mainly consist of: removing old straw from the dogyard, making/repairing/washing and painting doghouses, gardening/lawn mowing, setting and harvesting potatoes, fencing, painting buildings, fix/improve trails, repair gear and paint buildings.
+During spring/summer/autumn, apart from taking care of the animals, the work will mainly consist of: removing old straw from the dogyard, making/repairing/washing and painting doghouses, gardening/lawn mowing, setting and harvesting potatoes, fencing, painting buildings, fix/improve trails and repair gear.
 Another important project concists of gathering and making firewood for the winter.
 Great exercise!
 In Norway we have a saying that the firewood heats us up several times: when we cut the timber down, when we gather and cut it into firewood, and finally - when we burn it!

 The autumn is also great in the Northern part of Norway.
 This is the time for wrapping up the projects of the summer and harvest from the nature; lingonberries, cloudberries and blueberries are abundant up here!